grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/IfYouDontKnow.md

 1. [Australian Broadcasting Corporation, ABC News, Dana Morse | The cases for and against an Aboriginal and Torres Strait Islander Voice | 2023](https://www.abc.net.au/news/2023-08-30/voice-to-parliament-yes-no-cases/102788518)
    - There is no method to speed up the (14 minute) first video clip on the page, i.e.
      "The Voice Referendum will be held on October 14.
 Here's everything you need to know before you vote".
-   - However, you can speed up the YouTube version [here](https://www.youtube.com/watch?v=RCnv3G0rDLo)
+   - However, you can speed up the [YouTube version](https://www.youtube.com/watch?v=RCnv3G0rDLo)

 1. [University of New South Wales | Ten questions about the Voice to Parliament - answered by the experts | 2023](https://www.unsw.edu.au/news/2023/06/ten-questions-about-the-voice-to-parliament---answered-by-the-ex)
    1. Do Aboriginal and Torres Strait Islander people support the Voice?